-You are cordially invited to attend the 2022 Annual Meeting of Shareholders (the "Annual Meeting") of Precigen, Inc. ("Precigen," "we," "our," or the "Company") to be held in virtual meeting format only at 9:00 a.m.
-Eastern Time, Thursday, June 9, 2022, for the following purposes:
+You are cordially invited to attend the 2023 Annual Meeting of Shareholders (the "Annual Meeting") of Precigen, Inc. ("Precigen," "we," "us," "our," or the "Company") to be held in virtual meeting format only at 9:00 a.m.
+Eastern Time, Thursday, June 8, 2023, for the following purposes:

-- 1. to elect the ten nominees named in the accompanying Proxy Statement to the Board of Directors, each to serve a one-year term expiring at the earlier of the next Annual Meeting or until his or her successor is duly elected and qualified; - 2. to ratify the appointment by the Audit Committee of Deloitte & Touche LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2022; - 3. to approve a non-binding advisory resolution approving the compensation of the named executive officers; - 4. to approve an amendment to the Precigen, Inc. Amended and Restated 2013 Omnibus Incentive Plan to increase the number of shares of common stock which may be subject to awards thereunder by 10 million; - 5. to approve an amendment to the Precigen, Inc. 2019 Incentive Plan for Non-Employee Service Providers to increase the number of shares of common stock which may be subject to awards thereunder by 7 million; and - 6. to transact any other business that may properly be brought before the Annual Meeting or any adjournments or postponements thereof.
+- to elect the nine nominees named in the accompanying Proxy Statement to the Board of Directors, each to serve a one-year term expiring at the earlier of the next Annual Meeting or until his or her successor is duly elected and qualified; - 2. to ratify the appointment by the Audit Committee of Deloitte & Touche LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2023; - to approve a non-binding advisory resolution approving the compensation of the named executive officers: - 4. to approve the Precigen, Inc. 2023 Omnibus Incentive Plan; and - 5. to transact any other business that may properly be brought before the Annual Meeting or any adjournments or postponements thereof.

-To join the meeting webcast, go to www.VirtualShareholderMeeting.com/PGEN2022 shortly before the meeting time and follow the instructions.
+To join the meeting webcast, go to www.VirtualShareholderMeeting.com/PGEN2023 shortly before the meeting time and follow the instructions.